FAA PROTE Hypoxia Chamber available at NWAC26 Friday through Sunday

-Hypoxia — a condition caused by insufficient oxygen in the blood and tissues — can impair judgment, motor skills, and cognitive function well before a pilot realizes there’s a problem.
-Because its onset is subtle and highly individual, many aviators may not recognize their own symptoms in flight.
-The PROTE chamber gives pilots a safe, controlled environment to experience their personal hypoxia signs firsthand, a powerful learning tool that reinforces why recognizing and responding to oxygen deprivation matters for flight safety.
+Hypoxia — a condition caused by insufficient oxygen in the blood — impairs judgment, motor skills, and cognitive function before a pilot realizes there’s a problem.
+The onset is subtle and highly individual so many aviators may not recognize their own symptoms in flight.
+The chamber gives pilots a safe, controlled environment to experience their personal hypoxia signs firsthand.

 During a PROTE session, participants breathe simulated “altitude” air that mimics the oxygen content found at altitudes up to the mid-20,000-foot range, allowing them to observe how their performance and mental acuity change as oxygen levels drop.
 Exercises often include simple tasks designed to highlight declines in cognitive and motor skills, helping pilots link specific symptoms to hypoxic exposure.